Family law matters: Relieving the stress of adoption

-In addition, any documentation you are asked to sign should be reviewed and explained to you by your attorney before you sign.
+Any documentation you are asked to sign should be reviewed and explained to you by your attorney before you sign.
 International adoptions often involve additional paperwork, and registering the adoption here in the United States is essential.
 If you are a stepparent wanting to adopt your spouse's child, the other parent's rights must be terminated before you can proceed.
 This could involve additional court proceedings if the other parent refuses to voluntarily terminate his or her parental rights.

 These steps need to be taken even when an adoption goes smoothly.
-If any additional issues come up, having a Pennsylvania family law attorney advocating for you is crucial to get them resolved so that the process can move forward.
+If any additional issues come up, having a Pennsylvania adoption attorney advocating for you is crucial to get them resolved so that the process can move forward.
 Even if there are bumps in the road, at the end of the journey, the goal is to celebrate the newest addition to your family.